 Funding Your Summer in Venice

-Columbia undergraduate and Barnard students may apply for the following scholarship applicable to this program:
+Columbia undergraduate and Barnard students may apply for the following scholarships applicable to this program: